 Negotiated Sale .
 In the event of a negotiated sale of all or a portion of the Property in lieu of condemnation, the proceeds shall be distributed as provided in cases of condemnation.

-Intention of Parties .
-The existence of any present or future law or statute notwithstanding, Lessee waives all rights to quit or surrender the Property or any part thereof by reason of any condemnation or taking of less than Substantially All of the Premises.

 Effect of Taking on This Lease.
-Except as provided in Section 9.1, this Lease shall not terminate, be forfeited or be affected in any manner, and there shall be no reduction or abatement of Rent or other monetary obligations by reason of any taking of the Property or any part thereof.
+Except as provided in Article IX, this Lease shall not terminate, be forfeited or be affected in any manner, and there shall be no reduction or abatement of Rent or other monetary obligations by reason of any taking of the Property or any part thereof.

 Casualty